MasterFacilityList/mfl_api/docs/05_authentication.rst

 Authentication
 -----------------
+A system like this has to consider the needs of programmatic clients ( like integrations into other systems ) and the needs of "actual users" ( in this case people logged in to the web interfaces ).

 The MFL API server supports both session ( cookie based ) and OAuth 2 ( token based ) authentication.
 For both approaches, the production API server **must be run over HTTPS**.

 Session Authentication